-The officers of the APSUO Steering Committee shall include.
+The officers of the APS Users' Executive Committee shall include.

-Officers' terms on the Steering Committee shall be extended as needed to perform the above services.
+Officers' terms on the Committee shall be extended as needed to perform the above services.

 Should the Chair resign, the current Vice Chair shall assume the responsibility of Chair for the remainder of the term, and then serve in the normal sequence of succession.
-The Steering Committee shall elect a replacement for Vice Chair.
-Any other vacancy on the Steering Committee shall be filled following procedures specified in the Users Organization Steering Committee section of APSUO Bylaws.
+The Committee shall elect a replacement for Vice Chair.
+Any other vacancy on the Committee shall be filled following procedures specified in the Users' Executive Committee section of APS UEC Bylaws.

-A quorum of the APSUO Steering Committee requires the presence of at least half of the members, which must include either the Chair or Vice-Chair or both.
+A quorum of the APS UEC requires the presence of at least half of the members, which must include either the Chair or Vice-Chair or both.
 Issues are voted upon and decided by the majority of the members present.
 In case of a tie, the Chair has the deciding vote.

-Proposed changes to the Bylaws shall be presented by the Steering Committee to the APSUO membership with facility access approval within the past 5 years, who will cast votes through electronic means.
+Proposed changes to the Bylaws shall be presented by the Committee to the APS Users' Organization membership with facility access approval within the past 5 years, who will cast votes through electronic means.
 An open voting period of no less than two weeks is required.
 These bylaws shall be amended by a favorable vote of two-thirds of ballots cast.